tiangolo/poetry-version-plugin/README.md

 source = "init"
 ```

-Next, build your project, it will show an output like:
+Next, build your project.
+It will show an output like:

 ```console
 $ poetry build